Top

 • You must have been living together with the serving member in a relationship akin to a marriage for at least two years prior to the date of the application.

-What is a Fiancé(e) or Proposed civil partner visa under Appendix AF
+What is a Fiancé(e) or Proposed civil partner visa under Appendix HM Forces?

 This visa will enable you to enter the UK in order to marry your UK partner who is a serving member of the Armed Forces and is British or is ‘present and settled’ which includes those “Exempt from Immigration Control” as a member of the Armed Forces.
 It is only valid for 6 months.
 You will be expected to have married during this time and then will have to apply for a ‘further leave to remain’ visa under Armed Forces rules.
 It can eventually lead to Indefinite Leave to Remain (ILR).